Standard Passenger Plates

 Temporary

 Jason Taylor advises that NH issues several types of Temporary plates.
 The type with red numbers is issued by dealers for use after a sale and is good for 30 days.
 The type with black numbers is more of a temporary transit plate and has the expiration hand written at the bottom.
-Both of these types are 6 digit numeric.
-The third type has a hand written vanity registration and is used while vanity plates are being made.
+Another version has a hand written vanity registration and is used while metal vanity plates are being made.

 Trailer